Leonardo-AD/Playlist-App/README.md

 <h1 align='center'>Playlist-App</h1>

-<p>Playlist App is a project that I made on Rockeseat's YouTube channel.
-Now I'm creating some improvements using only HTML5, CSS3 and JavaScript.</p>
+<p>Playlist App is a project that I made through Rockeseat.
+In this application using only HTML5, CSS3 and JavaScript.</p>

 ## Features Developed